 These reports are sent to the Steering Committee of the Doctorate School for it to review them and decide whether to approve the implementation of the suggested improvements.
 Any actions for improvement that are given the green light, according to their feasibility and the resources assigned by the Governing Board, will be notified in writing to all the members of the Committee, giving details of the people responsible and the deadlines for execution.

 The minutes of the Quality Committee of the Doctorate School and the annual follow-up reports for each doctoral programme make up the basic documentation concerning the implementation and running of the degree course, and are fundamental in the process of renewing the accreditation for doctoral programmes.
 These documents will be kept in the documentary archive of the degree course in question, managed by the School’s Secretariat, for use by academic managers to guarantee quality standards and instigate improvements to the running of the degree course.

-Every year, excerpts from the annual reports on the study plans will be published on the usual channels of the UIC, as well as any actions for improvements arising from them, so that all the information concerning the degrees, the implementation of the quality policy and compliance with objectives is accessible to all the stakeholder groups identified.
+Every year, excerpts from the annual reports on the study plans will be published on the usual channels of UIC Barcelona, as well as any actions for improvements arising from them, so that all the information concerning the degrees, the implementation of the quality policy and compliance with objectives is accessible to all the stakeholder groups identified.